 Q: What are some engineering disciplines that interest you?
 Share profiles of engineers who do interesting jobs.

-Paper airplanes are a great introduction to the Engineering Design Projects with a hands-on activity.
+Paper airplanes are a great introduction to the Engineering Design Process with a hands-on project.
 All you need is a piece of paper.
-Follow these instructions to build your plane and test fly it.
+Follow these instructions to create your plane and test fly it.

-- Ask – What is a simple hands-on activity to show how engineers work?
+- Ask – What is a simple hands-on project to show how engineers work?

 - Imagine – What “materials” are available to everyone?
 What is a simple project that everyone can do?

 - Plan – Have a piece of paper for everyone.
 View or print the paper plane instructions.
-Find a time and a place for the activity. [.pdf]
+Find a time and a place for the project. [.pdf]

 - Build / Create – Make the panes.
 Test fly them several times.
 Record the distance flown each time.
 What were the flight characteristics?
 Did it fly straight?
 Did it loop?
 Did it crash or glide?
 Notice how you hold the plane and “launch” it for each test flight?
 Does this make a difference?